Hello World on Ethereum

 powdr pil test_data/asm/book/hello_world.asm --field bn254 --inputs 0 --prove-with halo2 --backend-options "snark_single" -f --params params.bin

 The extra parameter --backend-options snark_single tells powdr to produce a single SNARK that uses Keccak.
-The option -f forces overwriting the compiled files that have been generated before, which is useful if you are running the examples on the same directory as the previous example.
+The option -f forces overwriting the compiled files that have been generated before, which is useful if you are running the examples in the same directory.

-When the a proof is generated, it is verified on a simulated EVM transaction as well!
+When the proof is generated, it is verified on a simulated EVM transaction as well!

 Verifying SNARK in the EVM...